mahabubarafat-st/meal-manager-frontend/src/README.md

-# Software Documentation for Prepaid Meal Management System
+# Software Documentation for Prepaid Meal Management System For CUET

 ## 1. Introduction